Deploy and Manage IOC Instances Locally#

-Set up Environment for the t01 Beamline#
+Set up the environment#

 source ./environment.sh

-Deploy the Example IOC Instance#
+Deploy the services#

 docker compose up -d